aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_runasscriptwithargs.md

 ## RunAsScriptWithArgs      --  run current buffer as script with arguments

 ## Desc
-run current buffer as script with arguments
+* run a script and pass arguments through the commandline

 ## See also
 * https://github.com/lsegal/atom-runner/issues/42